ButThouMust/otogirisou-en-beta/README.md

 - An English translation I estimate to be 95% complete.
   - Translated and restored two screens of text that were unused/inaccessible in the original game.
 - A more aesthetically pleasing English font than what was originally in the game.
-  - Bypassing of the font compression scheme, to more easily add characters if needed.
+  - Bypassing of the font compression scheme, to more easily add/edit characters if needed.
   - Linebreaking logic that, while imperfect, is better suited for English text.
   - Text kerning, both horizontally and vertically.
 - Translation of all important graphics that contain Japanese text.